RESOStandards/web-api-commander/README.md

 Please contact [josh@reso.org](mailto:josh@reso.org) with any questions, bug reports, or feature requests.

 **Coming Soon**:
+* Fully-automated Data Dictionary certification (in-progress)
-* Support for authentication options in addition to Bearer tokens
+* Support for authentication options in addition to Bearer tokens (Client Credentials in beta, please email for more info).
-* Parallel fetch
+* Parallel fetch for replication
 * Job Scheduling
 * Excel export